bitnami/charts/bitnami/grafana-operator/README.md

 <!--- app-name: Grafana Operator -->

-# Bitnami package for Grafana Operator
+# Bitnami Secure Images Helm chart for Grafana Operator

 Grafana Operator is a Kubernetes operator that enables the installation and management of Grafana instances, dashboards and plugins.